OpenHistoricalMap/maplibre-gl-dates/README.md

 # MapLibre GL Dates

-This is a plugin for [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js/) for filtering the map based on a date.
+This is a plugin for [MapLibre GL&nbsp;JS](https://github.com/maplibre/maplibre-gl-js/) for filtering the map based on a date.
 The plugin is designed for use with [OpenHistoricalMap](https://www.openhistoricalmap.org/) data.

 ## Requirements

-This plugin requires [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js/) v3.0.0 and above.
+This plugin requires [MapLibre GL&nbsp;JS](https://github.com/maplibre/maplibre-gl-js/) v3.0.0 and above.
+It also works in [Mapbox GL&nbsp;JS](https://docs.mapbox.com/mapbox-gl-js/) when installed as a standalone script (without using a package manager).

 This plugin is able to manipulate both the deprecated [legacy filter syntax](https://maplibre.org/maplibre-style-spec/deprecations/#other-filter) and the newer [expression syntax](https://maplibre.org/maplibre-style-spec/expressions/) defined in the MapLibre Style Specification.